zenglongGH/px4esc/README.md

 The motor itself must be mounted firmly.

 Start the motor identification process using your communication interface as described above.
+Make sure you're using identification in free rotation mode.
 The LED will turn blue.
 The software will take a few minutes to examine the motor.
 Sit tight.
 During the process the motor may twitch, squeak, vibrate, and slowly rotate.
 **Make sure nothing unnecessary is in contact with the motor during identification.**